-oManagers avoid problems and do not have the skills to deal with difficult situations such as performance issues. oManagement decisions are reversed in grievance hearings because managers do not know how to handle situations appropriately.
+-Managers avoid problems and do not have the skills to deal with difficult situations such as performance issues. -Management decisions are reversed in grievance hearings because managers do not know how to handle situations appropriately.

-oEmployee morale suffers when managers do not perform their job in a fair and impartial manner, which leads to lower productivity and increased turnover.
+-Employee morale suffers when managers do not perform their job in a fair and impartial manner, which leads to lower productivity and increased turnover.

-oThe Commonwealth is exposed to potential legal liability.
+-The Commonwealth is exposed to potential legal liability.

 To address the problem, DHRM, in collaboration with 78 state employees from 41 agencies, established Commonwealth management training criteria and began the development of the "Managing Virginia Program" (MVP) to provide a range of training opportunities for managers and supervisors.
 The training is available through a variety of means, including online, teleconferencing, videoconferencing, classroom and Master Trainer.
-The first online modules were available July 1, 2005 and a tiered rollout for the rest of the program is planned.
+The first online modules were available July 1, 2005.